To be eligible for Parental Leave Pay, you need to meet the work test or get an exemption.

 Jenna meets the work test.

-Pregnancy related complications
+Pregnancy related illness or complications

 Patricia was on unpaid leave for 2 years before she started full time work.
 She worked full time from 3 July 2017 to 1 February 2018.
 Her baby was due on 3 June 2018.